galaxyproject/iwc/workflows/data-fetching/sra-manifest-to-concatenated-fastqs/README.md

 ## Warning

-We assume that the sample name does not contains '___' as this is used to concatenate and then split SRA and sample name.
+- We assume that the sample name does not contains '___' as this is used to concatenate and then split SRA and sample name.
+- All characters which are not letters or digit or '_' will be converted to '-' in sample name.